jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 # Autonomous Navigation and Platform Landing
 This project is to further advancements in autonomous navigation and platform landing.
-Using ROS, I programmed robotic hardware and software.
-The ROS distribution used was melodic along with Ubuntu 18.04.
+Using ROS Melodic I programmed robotic hardware and software.
 Additionally, I used a UGV, UAV, and a Motion Capture system.

 ## Hardware Used
 This project used a variety of hardware and robotic accessories:
-- Host Ubuntu PC
+- Host Ubuntu 18.04 PC
 - Vicon Motion Capture System
 - Clearpath Robotics Jackal UGV
 - UAV